DISCLAIMER: The author is not responsible for the misuse of the information contained in this post.

 POST http://192.168.1.1/jrd/webapi HTTP/1.1

-This request is generated whenever I want to perform any action prior to the login and already contains the
+This request is generated whenever I want to perform any other action.
+It contains the

-GetLoginState also seems interesting, and the response contains even more interesting stuff.
+GetLoginState seems interesting, and the response contains even more interesting stuff.

 HTTP/1.1 200 OK

 You are telling me that the front-end is asking

 GetLoginState, the request already contains the value for

 _TclRequestVerificationToken without being logged in, and the back-end is answering with

 "State": 0 …

 The front-end is simply “blocking” what are suppose to be unauthenticated users from viewing the content of the web interface.
 All one needs to do is intercepting the response to the